 Color Wheel: a diagrammatic representation of a color system in the form of a circle.

-Complement: The color positioned directly across the wheel from any given color on the color wheel.
-Each color on the wheel has only one complement, also called Direct Complement.
+Complement: the color positioned directly across the color wheel from any color.
+Each hue on the wheel has only one complement, which is also called its direct complement.

 Complementary Contrast: The interaction of one set of complement colors.